hkmztrk/SMILESVecProteinRepresentation/README.md

 Here, we represent proteins using their interactings ligands.
 We utilize SMILES representation of ligands and propose, SMILESVec, which is a ligand representation that is built using  [Word2vec](https://papers.nips.cc/paper/5021-distributed-representations-of-words-and-phrases-and-their-compositionality.pdf) model by Mikolov et al.

 Each SMILES is divided into overlapping subsequences that we call chemical words.
 Then Word2Vec learns a high-dimensional and real-valued vector for each of these chemical words.
-SMILES vector is described as the average of the vectors of its chemical word vector.
+SMILES vector is described as the average of the vectors of its chemical word vectors.

 We used [Gensim](https://radimrehurek.com/gensim/) implementation  to build word-embeddings.